Yorkshire's stalwarts named in Queen's Birthday Honours

-Life-savers, community stalwarts, business leaders and many more from across Yorkshire has been included in the Queen's Birthday Honours.
+Life-savers, community stalwarts, business leaders and many more from across Yorkshire have been included in the Queen's Birthday Honours.

 The list has been released this evening, prizing some of the region's most hard-working people.